m-hassan-tariq/GulpJSForAngularJS/README.md

 9. **Caching HTML Templates**

-	- Use **gulp-angular-templatecache*** in order to Concatenates and registers AngularJS templates in the $templateCache
+	- Use **gulp-angular-templatecache** in order to concatenates and registers AngularJS templates in the $templateCache
-	- All HTML files will be stored as key-value pair using angular *$templateCache* service
+	- All HTML files will be stored as key-value pair using angular **$templateCache** service
+	- URL of HTML will be key and html code of file will be value in $templateCache service
 	- This will reduce HTTP requests
-	- FOr each HTML request by angular, first it will check $templateCache service, If not found then it will make HTTP request for that HTML file
+	- For each HTML request by angular, first it will check $templateCache service, If not found then it will make HTTP request for that HTML file
+	- *standAlone* attribute in options means to make a new angular module for templates
+	- *gulp-angular-templatecache* will create a file and using .run() service of main module, this will load all html in $templateCache service

 	Install: